 Prayer can also be a very public affair.
 “I speak to God in public,” declares Chance the Rapper in his “Blessings (Remix)”.
 Jesus, notably, appears to discourage such behavior in the Gospel of Matthew, teaching his followers not to pray aloud in corporate worship or on public streets.
-Instead, Jesus says, “when you pray, go to your room and shut the door”, and there pray to God
+Instead, Jesus says, “when you pray, go to your room and shut the door”, and there pray to God in secret.

 In all fairness, Jesus largely doesn’t follow his own advice.
 In John’s Gospel, after publicly weeping over his friend’s death, Jesus himself speaks directly to God in front of Lazarus’ tomb, thanking his Father for always hearing his prayers.
 Clearly, not all public prayer is to be avoided.

 But perhaps one of the reasons we are warned against public displays of prayer is because of prayer’s potentially destructive power.
 Like most paper, prayer can draw blood if angled properly.
 Talking to God in public can be an act creased toward destruction, shearing through human dignity and wholeness.
 Prayer has been weaponized to drum up hatred for the immigrant and the poor, to invoke idolatrous national greatness, to celebrate so-called “reparative therapy”, which shames queer people into believing that our sexualities need to be replaced with respectable heterosexism.